andreapopcatalisan/andreapopcatalisan.github.io/_pages/about.md

 ">
   <br><br>

-I am a Ph.D. student in Economics at the <a href="https://www.parisschoolofeconomics.eu/" target="_blank">Paris School of Economics (PSE)</a> funded by the Gendhi Project, an ERC research initiative.
+I am a Ph.D. student in Economics at the <a href="https://www.parisschoolofeconomics.eu/" target="_blank">Paris School of Economics (PSE)</a>.
 I completed my master's and bachelor's degrees in Economics at <a href="https://www.uc3m.es/inicio" target="_blank">University Carlos III of Madrid (UC3M)</a>.
 My research interests primarily focus on family, health, and gender economics. <br><br>

 Previously, I worked as a Research Analyst at the European Central Bank in DG Economics & DG Research.
 I also completed a pre-doc at the Barcelona School of Economics & UPF and a research internship at the Bank of Spain.<br><br>